-Article 92.-Signature
+Art 92.
+Signature

-This Protocol shall be open for signature by the Parties to the Conventions six months after the signing of the Final Act and will remain open for a period of twelve months.
+This Protocol shall be open for signature by the Parties to the Conventions six months after the signing of the Final Act and will remain open for a period or twelve months.

-Article 93.-Ratification
+Art 93.
+Ratification

 This Protocol shall be ratified as soon as possible.
 The instruments of ratification shall be deposited with the Swiss Federal Council, depositary of the Conventions.